jonnor/ESC-CNN-microcontroller/report/report.md

 From table \ref{table:results} it can be seen that the accuracy for foreground sounds is around 5 percentage points better than overall accuracy, reaching above 75%.
-Background sounds on the other hand has a much lower accuracy, with the best models under 62%, a 8 percentage point drop (or more).
+Background sounds, on the other hand, have a much lower accuracy.
+The best models score under 62% accuracy, an 8 percentage point drop (or more).
 This is expected since the signal to noise ratio is lower.
 If the information of interest is the predominant sound in an area close to the sensor, one could maybe take this into account by only classifying loud (probably closer) sounds, in order to achieve higher precision.
-Of course the reduced ability to classify sounds that are far away would require a higher density of sensors, which may be cost prohibitive.
+Of course, the reduced ability to classify sounds that are far away would require a higher density of sensors, which may be cost-prohibitive.

-The accuracy for Urbansound8k classification is based on 4 second intervals.
+The accuracy for Urbansound8k classification is based on 4-second intervals.
 In a noise monitoring situation this granularity of information may not be needed.
-For example to understand temporal patterns across a day or week, or analyze a noise complaint about a persistent noise, information about the predominant noise source(s) on a 15 minute resolution might be enough.
+For example to understand temporal patterns across a day or week, or analyze a noise complaint about a persistent noise, information about the predominant noise source(s) with 15 minute resolution might be enough.
 For sound-sources with a relatively long duration (much more than 4 seconds), such as children playing, drilling or street music it should be possible to achieve higher accuracy by combining many predictions over time.
-However this is unlikely to help for short, intermittent sounds ("events") such as a car horn or a gun-shot.
+However, this is unlikely to help for short, intermittent sounds ("events") such as a car horn or a gun-shot.
 Thankfully performance of the model on these short sounds is considerably better than on the long-term sounds.

-Given multiple sensors covering one area it may also be possible to fuse the individual sensor predictions in order to improve overall predictions.
+Given multiple sensors covering one area, it may also be possible to fuse the individual sensor predictions in order to improve overall predictions.

-Finally it may be in a particular deployment be realistic to limit classification to only a few, well known sound source classes.
+Finally, for a particular deployment it may be realistic to limit classification to only a few characteristic sound classes.
-For example in [@SourceClassificationSensors], authors describe doing a 3-way classification on sensor nodes near a rock crushing plant.
+For example in [@SourceClassificationSensors], the authors describe doing a 3-way classification on sensor nodes near a rock crushing plant.

 <!--